Nimblr/docs/crossroads-integration.md

 Retrieves a list of calendars for this EHR.

 Listing the calendars is important, as it allows using their definitions to manage events.
 Therefore, the `externalId` of the calendar is used to retrieve the events.
-If events can be obtained using the `externalId` of the organizer or the `externalId` of the location, these can be used if the concept of a calendar does not exist in the EHR.
+If needed, events can be obtained using the `externalId` of the organizer or the `externalId` of the location, these can be used if the concept of a calendar does not exist in the EHR.

 Returns @Array[[Calendar]](#Calendar)